 Current FDA Approved Drugs

-Azacytidine and decitabine are the two FDA approved drugs which inhibit DNA methyltransferases and result in reduced DNA methylation.
+Azacytidine and decitabine are the two FDA approved drugs that inhibit DNA methyltransferases and result in reduced DNA methylation.
 Azacytidine was approved for the treatment of myelodysplastic syndromes by the FDA in 2004, and decitabine received approval for the treatment of myelodysplastic syndromes in 2006.

 Histone Deacetylase Inhibitors

-Histone deacetylation leads to repression of a specific gene.
+Histone deacetylation leads to the repression of a specific gene.
 Drugs that inhibit deacetylation, known as histone deacetylase inhibitors (HDACi’s), lead to decreased histone deacetylation and ultimately increased gene expression.
 There are four HDACi’s currently approved by the FDA.
 Vorinostat obtained approval in 2006 for the treatment of cutaneous t-cell lymphoma.
 Romidepsin is a natural HDACi isolated from bacterial fermentation of Chromobacterium violaceum and was approved in 2009 for the treatment of cutaneous t-cell lymphoma.
 Belinostat received approval in 2014, and panobinostat approval came in 2015, both under the FDA’s accelerated approval program, for the treatment of relapsed peripheral t-cell lymphoma and relapsed multiple myeloma, respectively.
 Many other HDACi’s are currently under investigation.

 Gene therapy refers to a process of introducing a gene, known as a transgene, and is presently being studied for various disorders, such as disorders of the eyes, hemophilia, cystic fibrosis, sickle cell disease, and thalassemia, and as cancer therapy.